 At inception, the Corporation formally documents all relationships between the hedging instrument and hedged items, as well as the risk management objectives and strategies for undertaking the hedge.
 The Corporation assesses the hedge, both at inception and on an ongoing basis, to determine whether the derivative used in a hedging transaction is effective in offsetting changes in the fair value or cash flows of the hedged item and whether the derivative is expected to remain effective during subsequent periods.
-The Corporation discontinues hedge accounting when (1) it determines that a derivative is no longer effective in offsetting changes in fair value or cash flows of a hedged item; (2) the derivative expires or is sold, terminated or exercised; (3) probability exists that the forecasted transaction will no longer occur; or (4) management determines that designating the derivative remains outstanding, the Corporation recognizes the derivative in the consolidated balance sheets at its fair value and changes in the fair value are recognized in the consolidated statements of income and comprehensive income.
+The Corporation discontinues hedge accounting when (1) it determines that a derivative is no longer effective in offsetting changes in fair value or cash flows of a hedged item; (2) the derivative expires or is sold, terminated or exercised; (3) probability exists that the forecasted transaction will no longer occur; or (4) management determines that designating the derivative as a hedging instrument is no longer appropriate.
+When hedge accounting is discontinued and a derivative remains outstanding, the Corporation recognizes the derivative in the consolidated balance sheets at its fair value and changes in the fair value are recognized in the consolidated statements of income and comprehensive income.